lithictech/moxpopuli/README.md

 - Products that do not have programmatic ways to generate load or test data (the API is read-only or read-mostly).
 - Generating enough load to test a backend in a way that would be impractical otherwise.
-- Fixture data for something similar to property-based testing, where the Max Populi-generated schema can be used to fixture data used for unit and integration testing.
+- Fixture data for something similar to property-based testing, where the Mox Populi-generated schema can be used to fixture data used for unit and integration testing.

 Mox Populi is currently used by [WebhookDB](https://webhookdb.com)